public goods and private goods

 Private goods are characterized by two key properties:

-• Excludability: It is possible to prevent people who do not pay from consuming the good.
+• Excludability: It is possible to prevent people who have not paid for the good from consuming it.

-• Non-rivalry: One person's consumption of the good does not diminish the amount available for others.
+• Non-rivalry: One person's consumption of the good does not diminish the amount available for others to consume.

 Public Goods